 Company Experience – If company experience is used, a description and summary of the company experience mortality rates for each mortality segment, including a summary of the company experience mortality rates for any aggregate class that is to be sub-divided into mortality segments.

-c.
 Industry Tables – Description of the industry basic table used for each mortality segment, including:

 i.
 For mortality segments where industry basic tables are used in lieu of company experience at all durations, a discussion of why company experience data is limited or unavailable and the rationale for the choice of industry basic table to the extent not covered in Section 3.C.3.e and Section 3.C.3.f below.